About our products:

 We grow over fifty types of vegetables, including many heirloom varieties which are often better adapted to our local climate and soil conditions than modern hybrids.
 We save our own seed from several crops with a focus on breeding and re-selecting improved varieties to thrive on our farm and taste great.

-To produce a more balanced mix of products for our community, we have begun growing grains and other staple foods, such as dry peas and beans.
+With an eye towards regional sustainability, we have experimented with growing grains and other staple foods, such as dry peas and beans.
 We have trialed over fifty varieties of heritage wheat to find tasty, nutritious varieties that produce well on our farm.

 We feel that livestock are an integral part of a sustainable system of agriculture in this region.
 We raise cattle, sheep, and chickens on our farm.

 Our livestock graze in carefully managed pasture rotations, improving the land and raising healthier livestock.
 Grazing planted forage crops is a key fertility- building part of our crop field rotation.

 Permanent pasture makes use of land not suitable for crops in a way that benefits us while providing great habitat for wildlife.

 Grass-fed meat is rich in healthy Omega-3 fats, and is more flavorful than grain fattened meat.
 We use no antibiotics or hormones.
 Our Beef and Lamb is slaughtered humanely in a small, family run, USDA-inspected facility.